 Halictid (Sweat) Bees are brightly colored.
 The halictid or “sweat” bee is the most problematic ground-dwelling bee for humans.
 Just 1/4 to 1/2 inch long, these tiny bees are a distinctive shiny metallic black and green color.

 A persistent summer pest, halictid bees hover around humans, landing on skin to gather sweat droplets.
-They will sting if startled or swatted, although stings are considered minor.
+If startled or swatted, they will sting, although their stings are considered minor.
 More of a nuisance than a threat, their persistent hovering can be upsetting at outdoor events.

 Honey Bee.
 A beneficial insect protected by law, honey bees are 1/2 inch long and covered in dense short golden hairs with distinctive brown bands striping the abdomen.
 Vital agricultural helpmates, these prolific pollinators collect nectar and pollen from flowering plants, using it to create honey to nourish their young and sustain themselves through the winter.
 Honey bees live in massive colonies that may house hundreds of thousands of individuals.